 Sue: She’s clearly cleverer than the Doctor.
 That’s interesting.

-Vaughan is told by the alien machine that the Doctor is an alien and so he instructs Packer to capture Zoe and Isobel so he can use them as bait.
+Vaughn is told by the alien machine that the Doctor is an alien and so he instructs Packer to capture Zoe and Isobel so he can use them as bait.

-I can do a pretty good impression of Tobias Vaughan, even if I do say so myself, and I’ll end up tickling Sue with it throughout the week.
+I can do a pretty good impression of Tobias Vaughn, even if I do say so myself, and I’ll end up tickling Sue with it throughout the week.
 Sometimes this experiment brings me so much joy.

 The episode concludes with Jamie making a pigs-ear of escaping from the henchman you love to hate.

 Sue: I’m getting a little tired of Jamie.
 He’s like a bull in a china shop.
 Surely he should be getting wiser as he travels with the Doctor, not stupider?